Garnasha/Footprint-clustering/papernew/mst-alg.md

 Running `Prim(dataset,d,v ∈ dataset)` yields `MST = (V,E)`.

-#####A note on complexity and choice of algorithms
+####A note on complexity and choice of algorithms
-An alternative approach to constructing the MST would be to use Kruskal's algorithm, which does not construct a tree but simply keeps adding the shortest edges overall without forming cycles.
+An alternative approach to constructing the MST would be to use Kruskal's algorithm, which does not expand a single tree but simply keeps adding the shortest edges overall without forming cycles, forming a forest which eventually merges into one tree.

-However, this performs slightly worse than linear in the amount of edges, while Prim's algorithm can be made quadratic in the amount of vertices.
-Since we're effectively operating on a complete graph, the amount of edges is the square of the amount of vertices, making Prim's algorithm strictly linear in the amount of edges.
+However, this performs slightly worse than linear in the number of edges, while Prim's algorithm can be made quadratic in the number of vertices.
+Since we're effectively operating on a complete graph, the number of edges is the square of the number of vertices, making Prim's algorithm strictly linear in the number of edges.

-Several other algorithms exist, but we aren't aware of any that do better than linear in the amount of edges.
+Several other algorithms exist, but we aren't aware of any that do better than linear in the number of edges.

-####Choosing the distance metric
+###Choosing the distance metric
-*FIXME:* For now, we have set `d = hamming o π₁` , so a simple hamming distance on the sequence, ignoring the count.
+In this thesis, we have set $d = hamming \circ \pi_1$, a simple hamming distance on the sequence, ignoring the count.
+This is the simplest reasonable metric.
+Due to time constraints, no more sophisticated metrics have been tried, although the code does support using custom metrics if any are available.

-####Culling the MST
+###Culling the MST
 The hypothesis now is that vertices which should be clustered will be close in the MST, and so cutting longest edges will not split any true clusters.
 Therefore, decide on some number N of edges to cut and remove the N longest edges from E to yield E′, resulting in a forest of N+1 components.

-####Selecting the amount of edges to cut
+###Selecting the amount of edges to cut
 *FIXME:* Currently, this is a constant, based on a reasonable guess at the amount of clusters in the data.

-####Collecting the MST
+###Collecting the MST
 Now determine the connected components
 $\{V[n] = \{v ∈ V \mid ∃ \text{path from } v[n] \text{ to } v\}\}$ with $∀n ¬∃m<n, v[n] ∈ V[m]$